CT Researchers Meet with Tunisian President Moncef Marzouki

 - “Constitutional Courts after the Arab Spring: Appointment Mechanisms and Relative Judicial Independence”

-- “Political Party Finance Regulation: Lessons for the Middle East and North Africa”
+- “Political Party Finance Regulation: Constitutional Reform After the Arab Spring”

-- “Semi-Presidentialism as Power Sharing: Lessons for the Middle East and North Africa”
+- “Semi-Presidentialism as Power Sharing: Constitutional Reform After the Arab Spring”

 Year Two reports are in progress, and are tentatively entitled: